0x17de/emacs-config/README.md

 - Terminal support using "multi-term"
 - Edit multiple text sections with multiple cursors

-Autocompletions and syntax check:
+### Autocompletions and syntax check

+Place a file `.dir-locals.el` into the project's root for some autocompletions like for C++ to correctly detect the project root.

-- C++: using irony & syntax via clang + flycheck; working well together with cmake projects while always tring to use `$PROJECT_ROOT/build` instead of a directory inside /tmp/ for builds (you might want to call `M-x cmake-ide-run-cmake` if something looks messed up)
+- C++: using irony & syntax via clang + flycheck; working well together with cmake projects while always tring to use `$PROJECT_ROOT/build` instead of a directory inside /tmp/ for builds (you might want to call `M-x cmake-ide-run-cmake` if something looks messed up).
+The compile command (`<f5>`) also supports ninja based cmake projects.
 - Python: using "jedi" + flycheck
 - Rust: using racer + company-mode + flycheck
 - LaTeX: usinx AUCTeX + compile on save minor mode "latex-compile-on-save-mode"